Xunnamius/strongbox-switchcrypt/README.md

 > *Note that this is a prototype implementation of the StrongBox idea.
 This is
 > not production-ready code.
 Do not expect to be able to use this in real life,
 > it's only a proof-of-concept for little-endian odroid XU3s.
 As this is not
-> production code, do not place it anywhere near files you consider important!
+> production code, do not place it anywhere near files you consider important!*
-> You've been warned!*

 ***
 - [StrongBox (internally: BuseLFS)](#strongbox-internally-buselfs)